 The existing conditions of each bridge were determined by reviewing available inspection reports and supplemented with a limited field investigation that did not include access equipment.
 Specifically, no access to the upper portions of either bridge was possible including the floorbeams or the midpoints of the arches.
 Field testing and material sampling of the existing concrete was similarly limited to portions of the bridge that could be accessed from the ground.
 The results of the limited testing was extrapolated to the remainder of the structure.
 The complete testing report is included in Appendix C and includes the observation that concrete higher on the structures is likely to contain elevated levels of chloride ion contamination.
-Prior to a rehabilitation project for either bridge, a more extensive investigation of the condition of the portions of each bridge to be included in a rehabilitated structure should be completed to verify the condition of the concrete closest to the roadway surface or plans should include replacement of concrete expected to be deteriorated.
+Prior to a rehabilitation project for either bridge, a more extensive investigation of the completed to verify the condition of the concrete closest to the roadway surface or plans should include replacement of concrete expected to be deteriorated.
 A rehabilitation of the bridge over the Current River should include plans to temporarily close the road and perform a partial pavement removal to access the buried arch concrete that cannot be inspected using traditional inspection methods.